IvanhoCodes/project/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Security

+There is currently no security implemented.
+This due to the fact that there is no real API connection.

+## Accessibilty

+This project is level A WCAG 2.1 compliant.